particle-iot/docs/src/content/javascript.md

 ## Logging in

-Before performing any action with Sparkjs, you need to login with your Spark Cloud credentials.
+Before performing any action with ParticleJS, you need to login with your Particle Cloud credentials.

 ### With username/password